kahole/edamagit/README.md

 ## Auto refresh
   - FileChangeEvent

+## DIFF view
+  - can use VSCODE diff command to show diff for a file? or something

 ## Workspaces
   - Needs to support multiple workspaces (Already do this somewhat)
   - Find out how to deal with status views and other views